Stunan13/CodeKatas/C#/KartRacing/README.md

 #KartRacing
-A test-driven recreation of the game creation and game play workflow in Mario Kart 64
+A test-driven recreation of the setup and gameplay workflows in Mario Kart 64